nextstrain/ncov/docs/sharing.md

 1. Follow the instructions [here](XXX) to install Auspice on your computer.
 2. Make sure the JSON you'd like to visualize is in `./auspice/<mybuildname>.json`; alternatively, pass the `--datasetDir` flag to specify another directory.
 3. Run `auspice view` and select the build of interest.
+4. [Optional] drag and drop a TSV with additional or private metadata onto the page (see above)

 #### How to share
 Share the JSON file and instructions directly.